mmagnus/RNA-Puzzles-Standardized-Submissions/rp02/readme.md

 RNA-Puzzle 02
 -----------------------------------------------------------------------------

-Crazy manully fixing with PyMOL.
+Crazy manually fixing with PyMOL.

 There is a gap in the native, chain G: